CrossFit & The UFC: A Case Study

 UFC’s crowning achievements, CrossFit final blow

-In 2008 Dana White said the following; "Remember that I told you this: in the next five to eight years, this thing’s going to be the biggest sport in the world—bigger than the NFL, bigger than soccer, bigger than anything else out there."
+In 2008, Dana White said the following: "Remember that I told you this: in the next five to eight years, this thing’s going to be the biggest sport in the world—bigger than the NFL, bigger than soccer, bigger than anything else out there."
 When he made this statement, no one believed him.
 But no one would laugh at that statement in 2025.
-The UFC sold itself at 2000x markup from it’s $2 million purchase price in 2016, and Dana White sits on the board of Meta alongside Mark Zuckerberg as of today.
+The UFC sold itself at a 2000x markup from its $2 million purchase price in 2016, and Dana White sits on the board of Meta alongside Mark Zuckerberg as of today.

-Whether you are a left-leaning creative hippy, or a right-leaning capitalist pig, you can appreciate the cultural significance of todays UFC.
-The first outing Trump made after his felony conviction was the visit to a UFC event.
+Whether you are a left-leaning creative hippy or a right-leaning capitalist pig, you can appreciate the cultural significance of today’s UFC.
+The first outing Trump made after his felony conviction was a visit to a UFC event.
 Trump, flanked by both Elon Musk and Kid Rock of all people, made a grand entrance to the recent UFC 302 event.

 The ultimate disgrace

-Shortly after the drowning, CrossFit founder, and one-time guru would go on a podcast to discuss the event.
+Shortly after the drowning, Glassman, the CrossFit founder and one-time guru, would go on a podcast to discuss the event.
 He would go on to say, and I quote:

 • “We will build a little bronze bust of this fucking guy.
 You know what the athletes would have said; FUCK HIM.”

 This is the first time I’ve been upset while writing this newsletter.
 It’s hard to put into words what I think of this guy.
-It’s funny to look back to my experience with CrossFit though.
-A decade earlier, when I was part of the CrossFit community—from 2012 to around 2016—I would refer to myself as a ‘strength and conditioning coach,’ rather than a ‘CrossFit coach,’ because I was embarrassed to associate with the brand Glassman and his team had built.
+It’s funny to look back on my experience with CrossFit, though.
+A decade earlier, when I was part of the CrossFit community—from 2012 to around 2016—I would refer to myself as a ‘strength and conditioning coach,’ rather than a ‘CrossFit coach,’ because I was embarrassed to be associated with the brand that Glassman and his team had built.

 Insights to take away

-• Leadership defines success: Strong leadership like Dana White’s can legitimise a brand, while missteps like those of CrossFit’s Greg Glassman and team can erode trust and community.
+• Leadership defines success: Strong leadership, like Dana White’s, can legitimise a brand, while missteps, such as those of CrossFit’s Greg Glassman and team, can erode trust and community.

-• Community is everything: CrossFit’s repeated disregard for its community shows how damaging it can be to alienate your core audience.
+• Community is everything: CrossFit’s repeated disregard for its community highlights the damaging effects of alienating one's core audience.
 Building and maintaining trust is paramount.

 • Adapt or die: The UFC thrived because it adapted—cleaning up its rules, investing in storytelling, and aligning with broader societal norms.
 CrossFit faltered by clinging to insular attitudes.